 Exclusive Patent License Agreement

-- Exclusive Licenses are subject to a comment period, generally 15 days, via publication of a public notice in the Federal Register
+- Exclusive Licenses are subject to a public comment period, generally 15 days, via publication of a public notice in the Federal Register;

 - After the notice period, the TTC will review and consider any objections and comments, and notify the applicant of its decision regarding the proposed grant of an exclusive license.